Biniam Girmay: 2022

-On 27 March 2022, in Gent–Wevelgem, Girmay was part of the winning breakaway, which also included Christophe Laporte, Jasper Stuyven, and Dries Van Gestel.
+On 27 March 2022, in Gent–Wevelgem, Biniam was part of the winning breakaway, which also included Christophe Laporte, Jasper Stuyven, and Dries Van Gestel.
 In the finale, he was the first to launch his sprint, coming from the back of the group, and held on for the victory.
 In doing so, he became the first African winner of a classic cycle race.

-Later that season, Girmay rode his first Grand Tour at the Giro d'Italia.
+Later that season, Biniam rode his first Grand Tour at the Giro d'Italia.
 On stage 1, he finished second to Mathieu van der Poel in an uphill sprint.
 Towards the next eight stages, he amassed four top five finishes in bunch sprints as well as a breakaway stage.
 On stage 10, in a reduced bunch sprint, he outsprinted van der Poel in a long sprint to win his first Grand Tour stage.
-He made history as he became the first Black African cyclist to win a stage at a Grand Tour.
-However, at the podium, as Girmay was opening the bottle of Prosecco, the wine cork hit his left eye at full speed.
+He became the first black African cyclist to win a stage at a Grand Tour.
+However, at the podium, as Biniam was opening the bottle of Prosecco, the wine cork hit his left eye at full speed.
 He was checked by race and team doctors before being sent to the hospital for treatment.
-The following day, Girmay confirmed that he would abandon the Giro in order to let his eye injury fully heal.
+The following day, Biniam confirmed that he would abandon the Giro in order to let his eye injury fully heal.